kungming2/translator-BOT-reborn/docs/commands.md

 #### Defined Multiple !identify

-If a post should be for more than one defined language, stringing language names or codes with `+` will change it to a *defined multiple* post.
+If a post should be for more than one defined language, chaining language names or codes with `+` will change it to a *defined multiple* post.

     !identify:ru+it+uzbek            # Changes the post flair to Multiple Languages [IT, RU, UZ]